shishirshebbar/Files-Sharing-Website/README.md

 ## About the Project

-This project is a web application built using the MERN stack that allows users to convert Word documents into PDF files quickly and efficiently.
-Users can upload a Word file, and the system processes it to generate a downloadable PDF.
-The application features a responsive interface for seamless interaction and a backend API to handle file processing and storage.
+A full‑stack (MERN) file sharing web application that lets users upload, download, share, and manage files.
+The backend provides REST APIs for file handling and optional authentication; the frontend is a responsive web UI.

 ---

 ## Features

-- Upload Word documents for conversion
+- Upload and download files (multiple types)
-- Download generated PDF files
+- Generate shareable links for files
+- File metadata (name, size, upload date, owner)
-- Simple and intuitive user interface
+- Delete and manage uploaded files
+- Upload progress and basic validation (size / type)
-- Backend API for file handling and conversion
+- Backend API and MongoDB storage (GridFS or file system)
-- Storage of uploaded files in the database
-- Full-stack MERN architecture
+- Responsive frontend

 ---